-The domestic textile, clothing, and leather product manufacturing industry in Canada has fluctuated in size since 2012, perhaps following the common trend of many developed countries outsourcing manufacturing to developing countries to keep costs low.
-The value of apparel imported to Canada has increased from around nine billion Canadian dollars in 2011 to nearly 13.5 billion Canadian dollars in 2019.
+The domestic textile, clothing, and leather product manufacturing industry in Canada has fluctuated in size since 2012, perhaps following the common trend of many developed countries of outsourcing manufacturing to developing countries, to keep costs low.
+The value of apparel imported to Canada increased from around nine billion Canadian dollars in 2011 to nearly 14.4 billion Canadian dollars in 2019.
 In 2020, this figure dropped due to the impact of the coronavirus pandemic on trade, falling to roughly 12 billion dollars.

-Clothing retail sales in Canada amounted to approximately 34.4 billion Canadian dollars in 2018, up from 26.5 billion Canadian dollars in the previous year, again due to the impact of COVID-19.
+Clothing retail sales in Canada amounted to approximately 25.9 billion Canadian dollars in 2020, down from 35 billion Canadian dollars in the previous year, again due to the impact of COVID-19.
 Over the years, the retail sales of women’s, men’s, and children’s clothing has been consistently highest in the fourth quarter, most likely because of the holiday season.

-H&M is a Swedish clothing retailer that has become increasingly popular in Canada, generating revenue of almost 727 million Canadian dollars in 2018, up from around 300 million in 2010.
-In Ontario alone, there are 42 H&M stores, more than any other Canadian province.
-Although Reitmans, one of the most popular clothing retailers in Canada, is still the top women's apparel chain, its store count has seen a sharp decrease in the past several years, from nearly 1,000 locations in 2011 to 600 in 2019.
+H&M is a Swedish clothing retailer that has become increasingly popular in Canada, generating revenues of almost 652 million Canadian dollars in 2020, up from around 300 million in 2010.
+In Ontario alone, there were 43 H&M stores, more than any other Canadian province.
+Although Reitmans, one of the most popular clothing retailers in Canada, is the second largest women's apparel chain, its store count has seen a sharp decrease in the past years, from nearly 1,000 locations in 2011 to 415 in 2021.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.

 Research expert covering apparel industry and general merchandise